junolee/de-projects/docs/walmart.md

 - `fact/fact.csv` - external factors by store and week

 Target database is stored in Snowflake with the following schemas:
-- Bronze schema: external stage for S3, raw source tables
+- Bronze schema: external stage for S3, raw source tables, staging views
 - Silver schema: clean tables built by DBT
 - Gold schema: denormalized analytics view built by DBT